The site of artist Katie Paterson's 'Future Library' in Norway. Photo by Vibeke Hermanrud.

-If a book is just pulp, then a library is just a forest.
+If a book is just basically just wood pulp, why can't a library be a forest?

-Scottish artist Katie Paterson has uprooted this idea and made it a reality.
+Scottish artist Katie Paterson has turned what sounds like a nonsensical question into a reality.
 She's planted a Future Library of 1,000 trees in a forest on the outskirts of Oslo, Norway.
-There, she'll invite a different writer, every year for the next century, to write a manuscript, held in trust, unread and unopened until 2114.
-Then, bringing together those unread words and un-pulped potential, the trees will be harvested and turned into a special anthology of books.
-The first of which is being written now, by speculative fiction author Margaret Atwood.
+She'll then invite a different writer every year for the next century to write a manuscript to be held in trust, unread and unopened, until 2114.
+Then the trees will be harvested and turned into a special anthology of books, the first of which is being written now by speculative fiction author Margaret Atwood.

 This is far from the first time Paterson has stretched an artistic idea over a seemingly impossible scale or measure of time.
-Her project Campo del Cielo, Field of the Sky took a meteorite, melted it down, recast it and then fired it back off into space.
+Her project Field of the Sky took a meteorite, melted it down, recast it, and then fired it back off into space.
 For Langjökull, Snæfellsjökull, Solheimajökull she created three records out of glacial ice and played them until they completely melted.
-For Inside this desert lies the tiniest grain of sand she buried a nano-sized grain of sand deep in the Sahara desert.
+For Inside this desert lies the tiniest grain of sand she buried a fragment of earth deep in the Sahara.

 So what brought her down to this mulchy, pine-needled earth?
 And how many of those trees did she actually plant herself?
 I spoke to the artist from her Berlin studio to find out.

-VICE: Hi Katie.
-I've heard that the idea for Future Library came to you on a train.
+VICE: I've heard that the idea for Future Library came to you on a train.
 What happened?

 So this whole concept actually came from a visual shape?
 A doodle?

 Exactly.
 I scribble, I use word association, I write and connect things both visually and in language.
-I’ve got hundreds of notebooks.
+I’ve got thousands of notebooks.

 Time features very heavily in your work, from the ice-melt records to the timepieces project.
 Where does that come from?

 I can’t get away from it.
-Sometimes time is embedded in the material, like the meteorite—that was billions of years old.
-Or the Fossil Necklace; some of those pieces were over three and a half billion years old and looked like little planets.
+Sometimes time is embedded in the material, like the meteorite—that was a billion years old.
+Or the fossil necklace; some of those pieces were over three and a half billion years old and looked like little planets.
 This project has a shorter duration, relatively: just 100 years.
-Some of the theories they’re exploring in physics are quite conceptual; like whether time even really exists.
+Some of the theories they’re exploring in physics are quite conceptual, like whether time even really exists.

 Do you have a scientific background?

 God no, not at all.
 It’s a miracle that any of this has even happened.
-I don’t think I even passed Standard Grade at school.
-I don’t have a scientific mind.
-I’m just really drawn to the expansive, visual, and abstract elements of it.
+I don’t have any kind of scientific mind.
+I’m just really drawn to the expansive, visual, and abstract elements of [science].